How Scammers Use Psychology to Fool Even the Smartest Victims

 See Why We Fall for Scams with Chris Chabris and Dan Simons for a complete transcript of the Easy Prey podcast episode.

-Dan Simons and Christopher Chabris have jointly authored two books and multiple essays about human decision-making, distraction, and why are brains are vulnerable to scammers’ tricks, including the recent release Nobody’s Fool: Why We Get Taken In and What We Can Do About It.
 Dan is a professor of psychology at the University of Illinois.
-Most of his research is around visual attention, what we notice, what we miss, and how we focus our attention.
+Most of his research is around visual attention: what we notice, what we miss, and how we focus our attention.
 He also has a broad interest in how we think about perception and how we think about how our minds work.
-Chris is a cognitive scientist.
-He has a day job working for a health system in Pennsylvania, where he is also a professor and involved in work helping people make better decisions.
-His work applies ideas from decision science and cognitive psychology to improve people’s decision-making.

 Dan and Chris started thinking about this topic a long time ago.
-They finished thier first book together over a decade ago.
+They finished their first book together over a decade ago.
 For their second book, they started by gathering content and generating ideas of what they wanted to write about.
 Most of what they came up with had to do with deception in general.
 It took them a while to find a way to organize all the ideas into a connected, cohesive book.

 [Scams] rely on the same sorts of thought patterns that we tend to use very effectively most of the time, but they get distorted at times by people trying to decieve us.